-Lexmark has corrective and preventive action teams that work with personnel from the department or area where nonconformities occur to address nonconformities, monitor and report on progress and determine whether actions are completed.
+Lexmark has corrective action teams that work with personnel from the department or area where nonconformities occur to address nonconformities, monitor and report on progress and determine whether actions are completed.
 Internal audit teams evaluate the function and effectiveness of actions taken to address nonconformities in the Health and Safety Management System.

-All employees and contractors with jobs that require health and safety training are offered online, instructor-led, and on-the-job health and safety training annually, and are encouraged to report concerns about health and safety issues.
+Employees and contractors with jobs that require health and safety training are offered online, instructor-led, and on-the-job health and safety training annually, and are encouraged to report concerns about health and safety issues.
 Training requirements are determined by health and safety program managers, as well as employees' direct managers, and are based on job requirements, equipment and materials usage, regulations and other factors.
 The safety performance of subcontractors is reviewed during initial contract discussions.
 Subcontractors must have proof that their employees are properly trained and aware of all health and safety aspects of the jobs that they will perform on behalf of Lexmark.
 Compliance and safety teams conduct inspections on a regular basis.
-To ensure that action items are tracked and completed in a timely fashion, they document their findings in the 14001/18001 corrective and preventive action system (or similar tool).
+To ensure that action items are tracked and completed in a timely fashion, they document their findings in the ISO 45001/OHSAS 18001 corrective action system (or similar tool).
 Follow-up inspections verify completion and effectiveness of the actions taken.
 Best practices are then implemented in other areas or sites.

 Each Lexmark manufacturing and development facility is required to maintain an emergency preparedness plan as well as an emergency response team.
 Lexmark complies with applicable local, state and federal regulations for recording and reporting workplace accident statistics.
 Lexmark continually works toward the goal of an injury-free workplace.
-Lexmark's 2017 OSHA reportable injury rate was 0.21 injuries per 100 full-time employees, which is significantly lower than the industry average of 1.0.1 Types of injuries reported most frequently include sprains, strains and lacerations.
+The 2019 reportable injury and illness rate calculated using OSHA injury and illness recordkeeping and reporting requirements was 0.36 injuries per 100 full-time employees.
+This is significantly lower than the manufacturing industry average of 1.0 that includes printer manufacturing.
+Slip, trip and fall, strain injuries and repetitive motion injuries/illnesses were most frequently reported.
 (Minor injuries are excluded from injury rate data.)
-The annual lost workday rate was 2.57 lost workdays per 100 full-time employees.
-In calculating lost days, "days" means scheduled workdays and the lost day count begins the day after the accident.
-Lexmark has not had any reported occupational diseases or work-related fatalities, and no employees involved in occupational activities have a high incidence or high risk of specific diseases.
+The annual lost workday rate was 6.29 lost workdays per 100 full-time employees.
+Lexmark did not have any reported work-related fatalities and did not have any employees involved in occupational activities with high incidence or high risk of specific diseases.

-Lexmark does not maintain injury information, injury rate, occupational disease rate, lost day rate, absentee rate or work-related fatality information for independent contractors working on site.
+Lexmark does not maintain injury information, injury rate, lost day rate, absentee rate or work-related fatality information for independent contractors working on site.